CPSC-383/aegis/docs/getting-started/client.md

 #### Empty Brush

-This brush will allow you to inspect the grids.
+This brush will allow you to inspect the cells.

 ### Settings